asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/03-chapter-three.md

 Brandon thanked her and hung up.
 Another dead end.

-He made sandwiches from the hotel breakfast bar leftovers and ate at his desk while reviewing his notes.
+He made a sandwich from the hotel breakfast bar leftovers and ate at his desk while reviewing his notes.
 College friends: nothing.
 ViCAP connections: nothing.
 Insurance agency: probably nothing.

 By mid-afternoon, Brandon had exhausted the obvious angles.
 He leaned back in his chair and stared at the ceiling.
-The water stain in the corner looked like a hand reaching for something just out of reach.
+A water stain in the corner looked like a hand reaching for something just out of reach.

 That's how this case felt.
 Like something was there, just beyond his grasp, but he couldn't quite reach it.